pflanze/utf-8-lineseparator/docs/design.md

-function when a cleanup action has to be done; to ease this case, the `RETURNL`, `RETURN` macros are provided; to make them work, `BEGINRETURN` has to precede their use and defines the type to return, and `ENDRETURN` needs to put at the end of the function to actually `return` the value that `RETURNL` or `RETURN` have stored for the return.
+function when a cleanup action has to be done; to ease this case, the `RETURNL`, `RETURN` macros are provided; to make them work, `BEGINRETURN` has to precede their use and defines the type to return, and `END_PROPAGATE` needs to put at the end of the function to actually `return` the value that `RETURNL` or `RETURN` have stored for the return.